 Prior to joining the Stanislaus Urban County, several Stanislaus Urban County cities received CDBG funds directly from the State of California.
-Since joining the Stanislaus Urban County, some of these cities have been collecting program income derived from loans made from their State grants.
+Since joining the Stanislaus Urban County, the city of Waterford began collecting program income derived from loans made from their State grants and is reporting their program income through the Stanislaus Urban County.